ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 * because the media server continues to send at the new, lower rate, the transport protocol's maximum sending rate is now limited by the amount of information the media server queues for transmission, so
 * the transport protocol can't probe for available path bandwidth by sending at a higher rate.

-In order to avoid these types of situations, which can potentially affect all the users whose streaming media traverses a bottleneck link, there are several possible mitigations that streaming operators can use, but the first step toward mitigating a problem is knowing when that problem occurs.
+In order to avoid these types of situations, which can potentially affect all the users whose streaming media traverses a bottleneck, there are several possible mitigations that streaming operators can use, but the first step toward mitigating a problem is knowing when that problem occurs.

 ### Recognizing Changes from an Expected Baseline {#sec-know-your-traffic}